Alkyd Binders: Fix pigments, mix own weathering liquids, create SFX! Enjoy long open times!

 Which binder to use to produce cool wet effects on hull? (pure binders without pigments)

-Go with Alkyd “palette extender” binder type.
+Go with Alkyd “Wet FX” binder type.
 It has optimal thickness, flow and levelling capabilities.
 Binder can be easily spread, will dry to a thin film and can be removed or modified up to 6h after application.

 What techniques do you recommend to create wet effects on hull?

 To create water residue or spilled fuel imitations apply the binders where you need them with a precision brush.
 Excessive or unnaturally looking binders can be removed or adjusted using Universal weathering carrier.
 Use the carrier to create soft transitions from wet to dry surfaces.
 To create streaking water imitation apply dots of binder atop the vehicle and swipe them down with flat brush* like you do while creating streaking, you don't need to dampen the brush with carrier – this way you will end up with sharp contours on your streaking.
 Another cool technique is rain marks, dip your flat brush* in the binder, wipe the excess and create spatter using toothbrush spraying technique.
 To create dispersed wet accents apply Alkyd binders with precision brush first.
 To create actual dispersion (lack of sharp contours and natural blending of a wet effect with it's surroundings) use Universal weathering carrier.
 Apply it all over the place so that the binders can disperse over the area.
 Use your brush to spread and move the binders until you have them just where intended.